Bob Holness (1983-95)

 - Tyne Tees and Yorkshire also broadcast the Sky One episodes from July to December 1995, 6.30 Tuesday - Thursday.

-For the record, the BBC2 editions in 1997 began at 5.05, but later floated around the afternoon schedule wherever there was a gap.
+For the record, the BBC2 editions in 1997 began at 4pm, but later moved to 1.40.
 Sky One's revival in 2000 aired at 6pm, and Challenge's editions went out after dinner, at 8pm.

 The students showing off their "lucky mascot" toys they had brought with them.